Thursday, November 26, 2020

 “Yes!”
 The trio chanted together again, this time in more sync.

 “Then away we go...
 And Cyial, if something does pop up to attack us all of a sudden, I want you to default to backing up to the other two behind us unless I specifically say otherwise, alright?”
 Varhi said.
-"Unless we're terrible out numbered, I can handle myself for a bit."
+"Unless we're terribly out numbered, I can handle myself for a bit even as I currently am."

 “O-Okay.”

-Varhi began marching off and Cyial followed behind him whilst reaching for his book in his robes and hugging it close to his chest.
-Nayleen got her daggers out into both of her hands.
+Varhi began marching off and Cyial followed behind him whilst reaching for his tome in his robes and hugged it close to his chest.
+Nayleen brandished her bow and arrow out into both of her hands.
 They walked mostly in pairs, with Varhi and Cyial no more than five feet apart, then a twenty foot gap between them, and Nayleen and Sairek together in a similar fashion.
 Varhi did a quick glance back behind them to inspect if they were doing what he told them.
 Satisfied that they were, he turned his head back around looking forwards.

 They walked mostly in silence for several minutes, the occasional crunch of a leaf or branch under one of their feet, but for the most part, the forest was eerily silent, save for the wind now and then which gusted through.

-“So… uh…” Sairek said in a hushed voice.
-“You and Varhi seem to get along really well, don’t you?”
+“So… uh…” Sairek started, keeping his voice hushed, “you and Varhi seem to get along really well, don’t you?”

 “You don’t like him?”
-Nayleen asked him back.
+Nayleen asked him back in an equally hushed tone.

 “D-Do I really come off like that…?
 Cyial asked me the same thing last night...”
 Sairek responded with a frown.
 “I think he’s alright.
 He’s… harsh to me, but I don’t think it’s misplaced.
 I think he has our best interest in mind and I feel he’s just being genuine about it.”